edwinmoseslow/TicTacToe/README.md

     ----------------------------------
     Horizontal : [4, 5, 6]
     ----------------------------------
-    Condition to prevent corner position at the extreme left :
+    Condition to prevent selecting position at the extreme left :
     (position % n) != 1

-    Condition to prevent corner position at the extreme right :
+    Condition to prevent selecting position at the extreme right :
     (position % n) != 0

-    Condition to prevent corner positions at both extreme left & right :
+    Condition to prevent selecting positions at both extreme left & right :
     (position % n) > 1

     left of 5 : 4 = 5 - 1